Darwin Triple Crown: History

 From 2017 to 2019, Scott McLaughlin became the first driver to win three consecutive events in Darwin.
 Most notably, this included McLaughlin becoming the first driver to win the Triple Crown in 2019, qualifying fastest in the top ten shootout (albeit only by a margin of under two hundredths of a second) and winning both races for DJR Team Penske.
 The Triple Crown was again awarded in 2020 but only due to a change in criteria which saw the trophy guaranteed to be awarded to the round winner.
 Jamie Whincup tied for points with Fabian Coulthard but won the trophy on countback, meanwhile Anton de Pasquale won his first championship race in the first race of the weekend.
 In addition to the Triple Crown, Hidden Valley hosted a second event in consecutive weeks, known as the Darwin SuperSprint, as part of the calendar changes caused by the COVID-19 pandemic.
 In 2021, it was announced the event would become the championship's Indigenous Round, with some teams running special liveries for the event.
 Over the weekend, the event also incorporated Superbikes and drag racing with Supercars, for the first time since the Winfield Triple Challenge events at Sydney Motorsport Park in the early 1990s.

+In 2025, the rules again changed to guarantee the award of the Triple Crown - however Broc Feeney won all three races and took three pole positions to win the award by both the existing and new definition.